nmnsnv/regexp_sar/README.md

 ## Install

-Before installation, make sure you have latest version of pip:
+Before installation, make sure you have the latest version of pip:
 ```bash
 pip install --upgrade pip
 ```